Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 - West Virginia's games this year have gone over the total in one out of three opportunities (33.3%).

-- West Virginia is 2-1 against the spread and 2-1 overall when the team notches more than 17.0 points.
+- West Virginia is 2-1 against the spread and 2-1 overall in games when it records more than 17.0 points.

-- In games that West Virginia totals over 319.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- When West Virginia piles up over 319.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year the Mountaineers have six turnovers, one fewer than the Sooners have takeaways (7).
+- This season the Mountaineers have turned the ball over seven times, while the Sooners have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.